Boldklubben Union

-Boldklubben Union, commonly known as BK Union or Union, is an association football club based in Copenhagen, Denmark, that competes in the Denmark Series, the fourth tier of the Danish football league system.
+Boldklubben Union, commonly known as BK Union or Union, is an association football club based in Copenhagen, Denmark, that competes in the Copenhagen Series, the sixth tier of the Danish football league system.
 Founded in 1900 as "Nordvestkvarterets Kristelige Ungdomsforenings Boldklub", it is affiliated to the regional DBU Copenhagen football association.
 The team plays its home matches at Genforeningspladsen in the Nordvest neighbourhood.

 History

 Early history

 Union has since its foundation on 2 July 1900 – where it was named NKUB (Nordvestkvarterets Kristelige Ungdomsforenings Boldklub) – had a strong affiliation to the Nordvest neighbourhood.
 The club's first chairman was Oscar Bremer.
 In 1906, the club joined DBU Copenhagen, then named KBU.
 Four years later, it assumed the status of joint club for the entirety of Nørrebro's YMCA (KFUM) and thus adopted the name "Union".
 In 1911, the club moved into the clubhouse of Københavns Idrætspark, constructed by the City of Copenhagen.

 During the first decades of its existence, Union competed in the Copenhagen Series, the highest regional tier.
 Because Union had to share the wealth with other clubs affiliated to Københavns Idrætspark, which affected its youth department, the board sought a new home ground.
 Therefore, the club moved to Genforeningspladsen in Nordvest in 1955.
 With the move, Union achieved its own home ground and remained the only club in the area, which generated a new influx of young players.